 Preparing for your procedure

-After your procedure, you’ll need to rest in the hospital while your baby’s heart rate and other vitals are monitored over a few hours.
+After your procedure, you’ll need to rest in the hospital while your baby’s heart rate and other vitals are monitored over a couple of hours.
 Typically, you can leave later in the day after the procedure is performed, but you will need to have someone drive you home.

-The results typically take several days to come back.
-You will have a follow-up appointment with Riley Maternal-Fetal Medicine or Fetal Center within a week of the procedure.
+You will have a follow-up appointment with Riley Maternal-Fetal Medicine or the Fetal Center within a week of the procedure.

 Related Stories